-DIRECTORS' MEETINGS REMUNERATION AND NOMINATION COMMITTEE FINANCE AND OPERATIONS COMMITTEE AUDIT COMMITTEE Number eligible to attend Number Attended Number eligible to attend Number Attended Number eligible to attend Number Attended Number eligible to attend Number Attended Patrick Canion 10 10 At the date e of this report t, the Remuneration, Audit, Nomination, and Finance and Mark Fisher 10 7 • , , , ectors.
-The Directors believe airs of such complexity as to Greg Gaunt 2 2 warrant th e establishmei blishment of these separate committees.
-Accordingly, all pation to such committees are considered by the full B Tony Chong 8 8 Directors.
+DIRECTORS' MEETINGS REMUNERATION AND NOMINATION COMMITTEE FINANCE AND OPERATIONS COMMITTEE AUDIT COMMITTEE Number eligible to attend Number Attended Number eligible to attend Number Attended Number eligible to attend Number Attended Number eligible to attend Number Attended Patrick Canion 13 13 the Remunera , , • Mark Fisher 13 11 Operations Committees comprise the full Board of Directors.
+The Directors believe the Company is not currently of a size nor are its affairs of such complexity as to warrant the establishment of these separate committees.
+Accordingly, all matters capable of Greg Gaunt 13 13 delegation to such committees are considered by the •• , ,